-- USM Core Curriculum Requirements - students must complete the university's Core Curriculm.
-As part of the core curriculum, students must either (a) take three courses contained within a Thematic Cluster or (b) complete a minor.
+- USM Core Curriculum Requirements - students must complete the university's Core Curriculum.
+As part of the core curriculum, students must also complete 9 credits of Core Electives.
 We recommend students complete a minor that compliments their degree, which, depending on your major, can include ESP minors such as Environmental Sustainability, Applied Energy, Environmental Policy (for B.S. students and non-majors only), Environmental Science (for B.A. students and non-majors only), or other minors such as Economics, Biology, Chemistry, Nature Tourism, or other minors.

 - ESP Common Core Courses - all ESP majors are required to complete the ESP Common Core, which is a mix of courses designed to develop the minimum set of skills in environmental science, environmental policy, and land use planning expected of all environmental professionals.